fergusq/tampio/README.md

 ## Methods

-A method is a procedure that can take multiple argumets, but must not return any value.
+A method is a procedure that can take multiple argumets.

     Kun [self parameter] [verb] [parameters], [statement list].